Lemoncode/angular-1-6-tutorial/07 Ext Lib/Readme.md

-# Sample 07 - Third partie lib
+# Sample 07 - Third parties lib

 In this sample we are going to install a third partie lib and make use of it (toastr implementation)[https://github.com/Foxandxss/angular-toastr], we will use it